JhonEgbret/Geopolis/Nekocious Neko.md

 - Nekocious Fighters Guild and Zokan are wiped out -> Teri is killed in action, shot by over 20 soldiers repeatedly, killed the same way she lived, carelessly.
 - Nekocious utilizes full skillset to stop Al --> The president is captured by NEKOUTA
 - She flees on the Onylicious alongside her crew
-- The Onylicious suffers heavy damage -->
+- The Onylicious suffers heavy damage --> It lands at the moon of Lugili
+- Encounter with General Kun Nung -> Longest battle of Early NEKOUTA history, taking over 2 hours to finish.
+- Nekocious is the victor, but she finally realizes her weakness, barely being able to protect her crew and their allied partners.
+- The Onylicious breaks down --> They are forced to communicate with the Interstellar Government and steal their ship
+- Travel to Mecina